gortadevosyan/Onecard-Uno/README.md

 **Game setup:**

-- The game starts by shuffling the deck and deciding the order of players, the default orientation is clockwise.
+<br> The game starts by shuffling the deck and deciding the order of players, the default orientation is clockwise.

 **Specific rules:**

-- If the player cannot make a move they must take a card from the pile, if no 2 or 3 were played previously, the player takes one card and gives the place to the next player.
+<br> If the player cannot make a move they must take a card from the pile, if no 2 or 3 were played previously, the player takes one card and gives the place to the next player.

 **License**
-- This UNO game is open-source software released under the MIT License.
+<br> This UNO game is open-source software released under the MIT License.
 You are free to use, modify, and distribute it as you like.

 **Acknowledgments**
-- This project was inspired by the classic UNO card game and was developed during the course ENGR1510J Accelerated Introduction to Programming at UM-SJTU JI.
+<br> This project was inspired by the classic UNO card game and was developed during the course ENGR1510J Accelerated Introduction to Programming at UM-SJTU JI.
 Special thanks to Professor Manuel Charlamagne and the whole teaching team.

 **Author**
-- Gor Tadevosyan
+<br> Gor Tadevosyan